visit-dav/visit/src/doc/python_scripting/functions.rst

     notion of default continuous and default discrete color tables so plots can just use the "default" color table.
 This lets you change the color table used by many plots by just changing the "default" color table.
-The GetActiveContinuousColorTable function returns the name of the default continuous color table.
-The GetActiveDiscreteColorTable function returns the name of the default discrete color table.
+The GetDefaultContinuousColorTable function returns the name of the default continuous color table.
+The GetDefaultDiscreteColorTable function returns the name of the default discrete color table.